ELIXIR-Norway-Training/DMP-writing-workshop/README.md

 0915 - 0930 Requirements from the RCN

-0930 - 1015 Parallel session: Local recommendations & storage infrastructures
+0930 - 1015 Parallel session: Local recommendations & storage infrastructures Institutional DMP guidelines

 1015 - 1030 Short break

 1030 - 1100 Introduction DSW

-1100 - 1120 Information on national storage infrastructures (Erik)
+1100 - 1120 Information on national storage infrastructures

- * NeLS/StoreBioInfo
+    NeLS/StoreBioInfo
- * NIRD
+    NIRD
- * TSD
+    TSD

 1120 - 1135 Short break

 1135 - 1230 Persistent identifiers, Controlled Vocabularies & Ontologies

-### 16.05.2021
+#### 16.06.2021

 0900 - 1000 Key legal requirements for research in the GDPR and Health research act

- * Personal Data Act
+    Personal Data Act
- * Health Research Act
+    Health Research Act

 1000 - 1015 Short break

 1015 - 1045 Relevant deposition repositories/ data archives

-   * domain specific archives (ELIXIR/EMBL-EBI, NCBI)
+    domain specific archives (ELIXIR/EMBL-EBI, NCBI)
-   * Dataverse NO
+    Dataverse NO
-   * EGA
+    EGA
-   * NIRD archive
+    NIRD archive
-   * NSD
+    NSD

 1045 - 1100 Short break

 1100 - 1115 Licensing of data, biological material and software

 1115 - 1300 Hands on training and assistance to generate a data management plan

+Requirements: Join us online and bring your project proposal .
+You will get the opportunity to set up a data management plan for your project with help of the Data Stewardship Wizard tool using a structured and detailed questionnaire with references to relevant resources.

+Looking forward to see you at the workshop.

 ### Requirements:

-Join us online and bring your project description.
+Join us online and bring your research project if you have one.
 You will get the opportunity to set up a data management plan for your project with help of the [Data Stewardship Wizard](https://elixir-no.ds-wizard.org/) tool using a structured and detailed questionnaire with references to relevant resources.

 ## Useful links